10 Common Credit Card Scams and How to Avoid Them

 What Are Credit Card Scams?

-A credit card scam is when an unauthorized individual uses your credit or debit card to make fraudulent purchases or steal money from the account.
+A credit card scam is when an unauthorized individual uses your credit card to make fraudulent purchases or steal money from the account.
 While some credit card scams will take your credit card information right out from under you, others use strategies to entice you to hand over your information.

 Given what a credit card is and how easy they are to use, it can be easy for a scammer to rack up debt under the cardholder’s name.